EdgarQuinones/Maze-Solver/README.md

 # Maze-Solver
-A java proprogram that has a "robot" start anywhere in a maze, and it finds the end, all by using a stack
+A java program that has a "robot" start anywhere in a maze, and it finds the end, all by using a stack